Frequently Asked Questions

 Pricing / Insurance

-A referral is not required for an appointment at our clinic.
+We do not require a referral for an appointment at our clinic; however, some insurance plans do require a referral for our services.
 We are happy to help you navigate your health insurance benefits and give an estimate of coverage prior to your first visit.
-Given the sheer volume of insurance plans on the market, it is ultimately your responsibility to understand your coverage.
-We know it’s confusing, we’re here to help!
+We’ll also note if a referral is required by your insurance provider.
+Please note: given the sheer volume of insurance plans on the market, it is ultimately your responsibility to understand your coverage.
+We know it’s confusing; we’re here to help!

 Scheduling